Osteoarthritis Can Be a Pain!

 Hip or knee pain from osteoarthritis can make any daily task or activity a struggle, and every step seem like a battle.

-The swelling, stiffness and pain from osteoarthritis, can significantly affect your quality of life.
+The swelling, stiffness and pain from osteoarthritis can significantly affect your quality of life.
 These symptoms can worsen over time with repeated wear and tear.
-If this sounds like you, rest assured you are not alone – it is a common problem affecting millions of people worldwide.
+If this sounds like you, and current medicine is not enough, have you considered taking part in a clinical trial?

 Most doctors use the following methods to diagnose osteoarthritis and rule out other problems: